Atte-Oskari-Rasanen/snRNA_and_HiTi_project/README.md

 object in the 1_Parse_analyse.R

 Inside Scifi folder the following files are found:

 **scifi5_preanalysis.py** - Preanalysis of Scifi5 data.
-Generation of the count matrix and merging the rat (oDT) data with the barcoded AAVs (WP) **scifi6_preanalysis.py** -  Preanalysis of Scifi6 data.
-Generation of the count matrix and merging the rat (oDT) data with the barcoded AAVs (WP) and categorising based on the given groups
+Generation of the count matrix and merging the rat (oDT) data with the barcoded AAVs (WP).

+**scifi6_preanalysis.py** -  Preanalysis of Scifi6 data.
+Generation of the count matrix and merging the rat (oDT) data with the barcoded AAVs (WP) and categorising based on the given groups.

 **scifi5_main_analysis.R** - Main analysis run using Seurat

 Inside Arc-HiTi folder one can find sample characterised by folder name starting